T0miV/Notes-Site/README.md

 # 📒 NotesApp

--NotesApp is a note-taking application that allows users to create, edit, delete, and restore notes.
+#NotesApp is a note-taking application that allows users to create, edit, delete, and restore notes.
--It supports user authentication, password reset, and includes a Dashboard page with various statistics and visualizations of user notes.
+#It supports user authentication, password reset, and includes a Dashboard page with various statistics and visualizations of user notes.

 ---